yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 The contents of an individual traffic message **must not** exceed this agreed size.
 If a node receives a traffic message that exceeds the maximum agreed size for the session, the node **should** drop the message.

+### Session Expiry

+Sessions do not have a specific lifetime.